JamZheng/CL4SRec-pytorch/README.md

 # CL4SRec-pytorch
-An pytorch implementation of CL4SRec in ''Contrastive Learning for Sequential Recommendation", ICDE'22.
+A pytorch implementation of CL4SRec in ''Contrastive Learning for Sequential Recommendation", ICDE'22.